jalvesaq/vimcmdline/README.md

 Use a plugin manager to install vimcmdline.

-You have to install Tmux if you either want to run the interpreter in an external terminal emulator or are using Vim.
+You need to install either Tmux or Zellij if you want to run the interpreter in a split pane.
+Note that external terminal emulator support requires Tmux specifically.
+If you are using Vim (not Neovim), you must have Tmux installed.

 ## Usage and options